bhabna01/Esthetica-Frontend/README.md

 ## Features

 - **Interactive Animations**: Enhance the user experience with smooth animations using AOS and Lottie animations.
 - **Responsive Design**: Fully responsive design to provide a seamless experience across all devices.
 - **Real-time Data**: Integration with MongoDB for managing real-time data.
+- **User Authentication**: Firebase authentication for secure and reliable user login and registration.
 - **Service Booking**: Customers can explore beauty services and book appointments directly through the site.
 - **Engaging UI**: Utilizes `react-icons` for modern iconography and a clean, stylish interface.